 In a city of eight million people, it’s easy to feel overwhelmed from time to time.
 Luckily, there are a lot of green spaces to hide out in.
-And since they’re not all as obvious as that giant one in the middle we know and love, here’s a list of our favorite parks in NYC.
+And since they’re not all as obvious as the giant one in the middle, here is a list of our favorite parks in NYC.

-An escape in Brooklyn, Prospect Park feels like a true park — you won’t see any high-rises from here, and it’s hardly ever packed with tourists.
+One escape in Brooklyn, Prospect Park, feels like an escape from the entire city — you won’t see any high-rises from here and it’s hardly ever packed with tourists.
 Highlights include the dog beach, the zoo, and Long Meadow.
 Fun fact: this is the longest stretch of unbroken meadow in any urban American park.

 This NYU-adjacent park is one of the best people-watching spots in the city, and that’s saying something.
 There are always people performing and playing games under the iconic arch.
-So grab some ice cream at Van Leeuwen and a seat on a bench to watch it all unfold.
+So grab some ice cream at Van Leeuwen and watch it all unfold.

-This Long Island City park is really a hidden gem.
-There are cool art sculptures to check out, a farmers market on Saturdays, and plenty of grassy spots to read or do some yoga by the water.
+This Long Island City park is a hidden gem.
+There are cool art sculptures, a farmers market on Saturdays, and plenty of grassy spots to read or do some yoga by the water.
 Fitt Tip: it’s a short walk from Greek on the Street, a food truck with some of the best gyros around.